The half-guest bathroom is the one most of your guests will use.

-You wouldn’t want to do your business only to find out that there is no toilet paper or a towel for drying hands.
+You wouldn’t want to do your business only to find out that there is no toilet paper or a towel for drying your hands.

-With that, let’s get decluttering, cleaning, and organizing your half guest bathroom and make it comfortable for your guests.
+With that, let’s get decluttering, cleaning, and organizing your half-guest bathroom and make it comfortable for your guests.

 Disclosure: Some of the links below are affiliate links that I have provided for your convenience.
 Click here to read my full disclosure policy.

-Organizing Your Half Guest Bathroom
+Organizing Your Half-Guest Bathroom

 Empty and Purge

 If you are using this bathroom for storage, let’s find another place for that.

 Remove everything including any stuff under the vanity, on shelving, and/or in a medicine chest.

-Now, I love saving samples of creams, toothpaste, floss, and having them available for my guests.
+Now, I love saving samples of creams, toothpaste, and floss, and have them available for my guests.

 Donate anything that is in decent condition.
 If it’s not, then trash it.

-Things I do not keep in my half guest bathroom: cleaners, prescription drugs, and magazines/reading material.
+Things I do not keep in my half-guest bathroom: cleaners, prescription drugs, and magazines/reading material.